 If you like, end the day with dinner on your own at the historic Flower Passage.
 The Flower Passage has this name because it once was one of the great flower markets of Istanbul (remember, the Turks invented tulips).
 An inscription above the entrance reads "Cite de Pera".
 During the Ottoman Empire, this district of Pera was the home of foreign embassies, and there remain many examples of typically French architecture to delight those who avert their gaze from street level to the buildings' upper stories and roofs.
 The Flower Passage itself is a small L-shaped galleria, four stories high with a glass roof.
 One end of the L opens on Istiklal Street, the other on a long covered alley which is one of the great delights of Istanbul.
 It is both market and dining area: first there is about 100 feet of traditional fast food, then comes a glorious fruit and vegetable market which is open till midnight, and finally about 60 busy restaurants, with gypsy bands performing in many of the restaurants in a raucous cacophony.
-Here we suggest that you have a typical Istanbul dinner and then return to your hotel for overnight.

 Overnight: at the Armada Hotel in Istanbul